 Uric Acid Levels Introduction

-When uric acid levels rise too high, crystals form and you get gout.
+When uric acid levels rise too high, crystals form.
+Then you get gout.
 So uric acid levels form a vital part in gout diagnosis.
 Eventually, you get treatment and uric acid levels form a vital part of monitoring that treatment and making it successful.
 So to understand and control gout you have to track your blood test results and keep uric acid levels safe.

 It should be simple.